 It is used by people all over the world as a dietary supplement and for a variety of therapeutic purposes.

 CBD oil contains a variety of active compounds such as cannabinoids and terpenes.
-It has been shown in research studies to be well-tolerated and non-toxic to humans.

 Depending on the formulation of a product, it may contain other active and beneficial ingredients as well such as hemp seed oil which contains omega fatty acids, amino acids, vitamins, minerals and other beneficial compounds.